mrblue223/IDS-Intrusion-Detection-System-/README.md

     This will launch the IDS GUI window.

+## Running the Python IDS

+To run the Python IDS, execute the Python script with root/administrator privileges directly from the command line.

+sudo python3 python_ids.py

+(On Windows, open Command Prompt or PowerShell as Administrator and run python python_ids.py)

+You will see all logging and alert output directly in the terminal where you run this command.
-## Using the IDS GUI
+Using the C IDS GUI

-Once the GUI is running, navigate through the tabs:
+Once the GUI is running (after starting the C backend and npm start):

-    Home: Provides a dashboard overview (currently placeholder for packet/alert counts).
+    Home: Provides a dashboard overview (currently placeholder widgets).

-    Live Logs: This is where live network alerts will appear.
+    Live Logs: This is the primary view for real-time alerts.

-        Click "Start Live Log" to begin streaming alerts from the C backend to the GUI.
+        Click "Start Live Log" to begin streaming alerts from the C backend.

-        Click "Stop Live Log" to halt the streaming.
+        Click "Stop Live Log" to halt the stream.

     Signatures: Upload custom threat signatures.